tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/HomeNotAuthorized.md

 #### New user?
 You need an invitation.
 Please contact your country administrator.
 After you have an invitation, you may register and log in.

+#### Are you using iPhone or iPad
+It seems difficult to login using iOS devices.
+It does'nt matter which browseryou use, all of them are based on Safari.